The Icelandic ad market in 2017: Newspapers still on top

 About the data: Statistics Iceland’s information about media advertising is derived from annual accounts, and according to information from the Icelandic Media Commission (Fjölmiðlanefnd) from 2011 and onwards (previously from Statistics Iceland).
 In instances when information is missing from media operators, advertising revenues are estimated from VAT tax reports.
 Figures are partly based on estimates.
 Sponsoring is included.

-New data on the media market to be released in January 2019:
+New data on the media market to be released in Feb/March 2019:

 Data on revenues of the Icelandic media market are expected to be released by Statistics Iceland in early 2019.
 Meanwhile, media revenue data for 2016, including time series starting in 1986, are available at Statistics Iceland's website.